NREL/fpeam/README.md

 The Home tab contains the only required inputs for running a scenario, which are the scenario name and the project path.
 All other inputs are pre-populated with default values, such that FPEAM can quickly be run for a basic, nationwide feedstock production scenario.

-The scenario name is used in several places to identify inputs, outputs and final results for this scenario.
-Using unique scenario names for every FPEAM run is strongly recommended, even if FPEAM is run several times for the same scenario.
+The **Scenario Name** is used in several places to identify inputs, outputs and final results for this scenario.
+Using unique scenario names for every FPEAM run is strongly recommended, even if FPEAM is run several times for the same scenario or set of input data.

-The project path is where FPEAM will save the final results in the form of CSV files.
+The **Project Path** is where FPEAM will save the final results in the form of CSV files.
 It is not necessary to create a new directory for every scenario or FPEAM run, as the scenario names are used in the results filenames to distinguish the results of various runs.

 Modules to include or exclude in a scenario are indicated with checkboxes.
-By default, all modules are checked.
-Any modules that are unchecked - indicating that the module will not be run for the current FPEAM scenario - will have the corresponding tab greyed out and inaccessible to indicate that inputs for that modules are not necessary.
+By default, all modules are included in a scenario thus all boxes are checked.
+For any modules that are deselected - indicating that the module will not be run for the current FPEAM scenario - the corresponding tab will be greyed out and inaccessible to indicate that inputs for that module are not necessary.

-The Reset button will return all inputs, on all tabs, to their default values, while the Run button will execute FPEAM.
+The **Reset** button will return all inputs, on all tabs, to their default values, while the **Run** button will execute FPEAM.
 If a scenario name and project path have not been defined, or if there are key errors in the inputs (which are indicated by messages within the GUI), then the Run button cannot be clicked.

 All other inputs on the Home tab are parameter values and input datasets that are used in multiple modules.
 Any datasets, parameters and other inputs used by only a single module are located on that module's specific tab.

 ### Custom Data Filepaths

 **Equipment use**.
-The equipment dataset defines the agricultural activities involved in feedstock production; columns in this dataset are defined in the table below.
+The equipment dataset defines the agricultural activities involved in feedstock production.
+Columns and data types in this dataset are defined in the table below.
 The equipment dataset defines the equipment used for each agricultural activity (in the default equipment dataset, activities consist of establishment, maintenance, harvest and loading, but additional or alternate activities may be specified as needed) as well as the resources consumed, such as fuel, time, fertilizer, and other agricultural chemicals.
 Resource rate (amount) units in the equipment dataset must correspond with the units in the feedstock production dataset discussed below, or an error will be given when the data is read into FPEAM.
 For each activity that involves agricultural equipment, the equipment name must be provided.
-These are user-defined names that can be matched to NONROAD equipment types with a provided CSV file discussed further in the NONROAD module section.
+These are user-defined names that are matched to NONROAD equipment types with the `nonroad_equipment` file discussed further in the NONROAD module section.

 TABLE: List of columns and data types in equipment dataset.